How is antibiotic resistance evolving?

 Throughout the world, the most common pathogenic bacteria are becoming increasingly resistant to one or even several classes of antibiotics.

-Antibiotic resistance in Switzerland
+Evolution of antibiotic resistance in Switzerland

 The proportion of invasive infections caused by methicillin-resistant Staphylococcus aureus (MRSA) has also decreased, thanks to improved detection and rapid treatment of infected patients in hospitals.